jenningsloy318/DevOpsTrailers/FreeIPA/readme.md

   ```
   > Cisco devices `nas_type` can be set to `cisco`,
-  > to distinguish each client, add a label `appname` to each client
 ### 16.2 configure post auth for vpn  in freeradius

-LDAP mapped users-To map LDAP attributes, see the ldap attribute-map command.
-    RADIUS users-Use the IETF RADIUS numeric service-type attribute, which maps to one of the following values:

-  -  Service-Type 5 (Outbound) denies management access.
-The user cannot use any services specified by the aaa authentication console commands (excluding the serial keyword; serial access is allowed).
-Remote access (IPsec and SSL) users can still authenticate and terminate their remote access sessions.

-  -  Service-Type 6 (Administrative) allows full access to any services specified by the aaa authentication console commands.

-  -  Service-Type 7 (NAS prompt) allows access to the CLI when you configure the aaa authentication { telnet | ssh} console command, but denies ASDM configuration access if you configure the aaa authentication http console command.
-ASDM monitoring access is allowed.
-If you configure enable authentication with the aaa authentication enable console command, the user cannot access privileged EXEC mode using the enable command.

-So if we want login to ASA console,     set `Service-Type` to `Administrative-User`, if we want to login as VPN accesss, `Service-Type` to `Outbound-User`.

 - modify `/etc/raddb/sites-enabled/default`, at  `post-auth` section, add following lines
   ```conf